All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I go back to a lower dose if I feel sick?

 Yes, but only with your provider's guidance.
 If a dose increase causes significant side effects, your provider may temporarily reduce your dose and try the increase again later.
-Do not adjust your dose on your own.
+Don't adjust your dose on your own.

 How do I know when I have reached the right dose?

 The right dose is different for everyone.
-Signs you are at your ideal dose include steady weight loss of 1-2 pounds per week, manageable or no side effects, reduced appetite without feeling unable to eat, and overall improved well-being.
+Signs you're at your ideal dose include steady weight loss of 1-2 pounds per week, manageable or no side effects, reduced appetite without feeling unable to eat, and overall improved well-being.
 Your provider will help determine this during follow-up visits.

 Does the titration schedule change for compounded semaglutide?

 The titration principles are the same.
 Start low, go slow.
-Compounded semaglutide prepared by a licensed 503A pharmacy contains the same active ingredient.
+Compounded semaglutide prepared by a licensed 503A pharmacy contains compounded formulations of the active ingredient.
 Your provider will prescribe the appropriate titration schedule for your specific formulation.

 What happens if I miss a dose during titration?